GaganDeepAlusuri/HR-Analysis/README.md

 Feel free to explore the code and results to gain a deeper understanding of HR trends within your organization.

-For inquiries or further information, please contact the project owner, [Your Name], at [Your Email Address].
+For inquiries or further information, please contact the project owner, Gagan Deep Alusuri, at alusurigagandeep@gmail.com.

 Thank you for exploring HR Analytics! 📊👥